webplatform/docs-meta/web_platform_wednesday/js_basic_facts_tasks/index.md

 uri: 'Meta:web platform wednesday/js basic facts tasks'

 ---
-### <span>Compare the WPD page to the original Microsoft Developer Network article linked from the bottom of the page</span>
+### Compare the WPD page to the original Microsoft Developer Network article linked from the bottom of the page

 If any content didn't make it through the import, add it to WPD page.